JLX0/MetaLLM-GPT/README.md

 If not, please use the following command instead:

 ```
-python3 mg.py -o "Given the pictures of a pet, tell me the breed of the pet.
+python3 mg.py -o "Given the picture of a pet, tell me the breed of the pet.
 The code should not use GPU" -f "DNN.py" -k "aa-aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa" -in "1. pic. picture of the pet. for example, the pictures located at "/samples/cat_1.png" and "/samples/dog_1.png" 2. top_num. the number of the top predictions " -out "the breed of the pet" -p True -l 300
 ```

 ## Example 2: Solve an undergraduate math problem